ksu-cs-textbooks/cis526/content/06-dynamic-web-servers/03-server-pages.md

 These files would typically be saved with a special extension that the server would recognize, i.e. _.php_ for PHP files, and _.asp_ for ASP files.
 Allowing scripts to be directly embedded within HTML made web development with these tools far faster, and as IDEs were adapted to support syntax highlighting, code completion, and other assistive features with these file types also helped prevent syntax errors in both the HTML and script code.

 Active Server Pages and PHP remain commonly used technologies today, and a large portion of legacy websites built using them are still in service.
-In fact, your personal web space on the CS department server is running in an Apache server set up to interpret php files - you could add a php script like the one above and and it would execute when you visited the page.
+In fact, your personal web space on the CS department server is running in an Apache server set up to interpret PHP files - you could add a PHP script like the one above and and it would execute when you visited the page.
 You can visit the support [Personal Web Pages](https://support.cs.ksu.edu/CISDocs/wiki/Personal_Web_Pages#Dynamic_Content) entry for details on doing so.